coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 Epic Magic Arms and Armor, *shapechange* or *wild shape* ability;
 *Market Price:* 400,165 gp; *Cost to Create:* 200,165 gp + 14,000 XP.

-**Warlord's Breastplate:** This +*6 mithral breastplate* has an armor check penalty of --1, a maximum Dexterity bonus of +5, and an arcane spell failure chance of 15%.
+**Warlord’s Breastplate:** This +*6 mithral breastplate* has an armor check penalty of –1, a maximum Dexterity bonus of +5, and an arcane spell failure chance of 15%.
 It is considered light armor and weighs 15 pounds.
-It grants the wearer a +4 enhancement bonus to Charisma and allows the wearer to attract and lead a number of followers as if he or she had the Leadership feat (though this power doesn't allow the wearer to attract a cohort).
+It grants the wearer a +4 enhancement bonus to Charisma and allows the wearer to attract and lead a number of followers as if he or she had the Leadership feat (though this power doesn’t allow the wearer to attract a cohort).
 If the wearer already has the Leadership feat, this armor has no cumulative effect on his or her followers.